-Los Angeles DUI attorney can help you convert an arrest into a detention for cases that are not filed in Los Angeles.
-If you are arrested for a crime or for a DUI, your record, if requested for the Department of Justice, will have a record of the arrest.
+Los Angeles DUI attorney can help you convert an arrest into detention for cases that are not filed in Los Angeles.
+If you are arrested for a crime or for a DUI, your record, if requested by the Department of Justice, will have a record of the arrest.

 Sometimes a job application or an application for benefits or a permit or a license will ask you if you were arrested.
-This is different then asking if you have any convictions, which are findings of guilt proven beyond a reasonable doubt!
-Instead, an applications can asks for arrests, which require much less evidence then convictions.
+This is different than asking if you have any convictions, which are findings of guilt proven beyond a reasonable doubt!
+Instead, an application for a job can ask for arrests, which require much less evidence than convictions.
 The arrest decisions are made by a police officer who can be biased against you.
-Because evidence needed for an arrest is lesser then the evidence needed for a conviction, more people get arrested then get convicted of crimes.
+Because the evidence needed for an arrest is lesser than the evidence needed for a conviction, more people get arrested than get convicted of crimes.
 Here Los Angeles Criminal Defense Attorney and Los Angeles DUI lawyer explain how to convert an arrest into detention.
 Converting an arrest into detention is a great benefit because detentions usually have no legal consequences, whereas arrest can.